adhamhaddad/MyReads/README.md

 ## Installation

-From the root of the repo folder to intall the node_modules opent the terminal and type `npm install`.
+From the root of the repo folder to intall the node_modules open the terminal and type `npm install`.
 After installation is done start the api in dev mode with `npm run start`.

 ## Built With